xmikos/qhangups/README.rst

 Run ``qhangups --help`` to see all available options.
 Start QHangups by running ``qhangups``.

-The first time you start QHangups, you will be prompted to log into your Google account.
-Your credentials will only be sent to Google, and only session cookies will be stored locally.
-If you have trouble logging in, try logging in through a browser first.
+The first time you start QHangups, you will be presented with simple web browser window where you log into your Google account.
+After logging in and clicking on "SIGN IN", you should see authorization code.
+Copy this code to clipboard, close browser window and paste this code into authorization form.
+Your credentials will only be sent to Google, and only OAuth 2 refresh token will be stored locally.

 Help
 ----
 ::

-    usage: qhangups [-h] [-d] [--log LOG] [--cookies COOKIES]
+    usage: qhangups [-h] [-d] [--log LOG] [--token TOKEN]

     optional arguments:
       -h, --help     show this help message and exit -d, --debug    log detailed debugging messages (default: False) --log LOG      log file path (default:
                      ~/.local/share/QHangups/hangups.log)
-      --cookies COOKIES  cookie storage path (default:
+      --token TOKEN  OAuth refresh token storage path (default:
-                         ~/.local/share/QHangups/cookies.json)
+                     ~/.local/share/QHangups/refresh_token.txt)